 Unless you have been living under a rock, you have probably played the punch buggy game: whenever you saw a Volkswagen Beetle as a kid, you might have punched your friend (or sibling)’s arm and yelled out “Slug bug!” or “Punch buggy!”
 Along with delighting generations of children since the 1960s, this classic car, produced from 1938 until 2003, was incredibly popular: 21.5 million units were sold during its six-decade reign.
 Many models came with a flower holder built-in, possibly a nod to its prevalence during the flower power era.

 Sometimes, first really is most fabulous.
-First produced over 100 years ago in 1908, the Ford Model T is the best-selling vehicle of all time.
-16.5 million Ford Model Ts were sold, and by 1914, this car controlled 90 percent of the global automobile market.
+First produced over 100 years ago in 1908, the Ford Model T is the third best-selling vehicle of all time.
+Over 16.5 million Ford Model Ts were sold, and by 1913, this car controlled 90 percent of the global automobile market.
 By the end of its run in 1927, Model Ts were painted shiny black and shiny black only, purportedly at the direction of Mr. Ford himself.
 But many earlier models were painted gray, blue, green or even red.
-While they will cost you much more than this amount now, the first touring model cost you $850—or about $21,179 in today’s dollars.
+While they will cost you much more than this amount now, the first touring model cost $850—or about $23,688 in today’s dollars.

-If you have watched British television, you are probably familiar with the endearingly simple Volkswagen Gulf.
-The sedans were originally typically boxy, but models since the mid-1990s have embraced their curves.
+If you have watched British television, you are probably familiar with the endearingly simple Volkswagen Golf.
+Originally, the sedans were typically boxy, but models since the mid-1990s they have embraced their curves.
 In 1992, this vehicle won the European Car of the Year award.

-The things that make the Honda Accord and Honda Civic so popular with families and drivers around the world also make them the most popular to thieves: they are reliable, dependable, get great gas mileage and do not stand out on the road (or in any place, really).
-Nearly 50,000 of each of these vehicles is stolen each year in the United States, according to the National Insurance Crime Bureau.
-Unlike a flashy car, perhaps drivers are less careless with their beloved Hondas—the NICB says that most of these thefts could be prevented if the drivers simply locked their car doors.
+The things that make the Honda Accord and Honda Civic so popular with families and drivers around the world also make them the most popular with thieves: they are reliable and dependable, get great gas mileage, and do not stand out on the road (or in any place, really).
+Nearly 50,000 of these vehicles are stolen each year in the United States, according to the National Insurance Crime Bureau.
+Unlike with a flashy car, perhaps drivers are less careful with their beloved Hondas—the NICB says that most of these thefts could have been prevented if the drivers had simply locked their car doors.